 3. Antibacterial medication

-Topical swab - Hydrogen peroxide at 3-6% solution, iodine, mercurochrome or potassium permanganate are used to swab the ulcer using a Q-tip (cotton bud) dipped in the solution.
+Topical swab - Hydrogen peroxide at 3-6% solution, iodine, mercurochrome or potassium permanganate is used to swab the ulcer using a Q-tip (cotton bud) dipped in the solution.

 Be very careful if the ulcer is close to an eye or gill.
 Place the fish in a net and hold it so the solution will run away from the eye or gill rather than into it.